BenjaminSchwenker/tbsw/README_X0.md

 beam -->		| 4.5cm | 4.5cm |   5.0 cm  |   5.0 cm  | 4.5cm | 4.5cm |
 ```

+The position of the M26 sensor with ID0 is located at z=0mm. he distances, which are depicted in the telescope setup, correspond to the distance between the center of the frames
+of two neighbouring M26 sensors.
 The measurement is based on 4 data sets with different scattering materials.
-For each new target the telescope setup/spacing itself is unchanged, only the thickness and radiation of the scattering target is
+For each new target the telescope setup/spacing itself is unchanged,
+only the thickness and radiation of the scattering target is different.
-different.
 In particular the target position is unchanged (at least on the scale of a few mm).
 The 4 datasets are:

 * air  -->  run000001 - run000005